 Once you've identified an opportunity to respond to and started to assemble your materials, you'll need to recruit a team to work on the proposal.
 If you've been anticipating an opportunity's release, you may already have your team in place.
 If this is the case, you can go directly to assembling your proposal binders and scheduling the initial proposal planning meeting.

-However, if this is a new or unanticipated opportunity, you'll need to identify the expertise you need and who can provide it.
+If this is a new or unanticipated opportunity, you'll need to identify the expertise you need and who can provide it.

 A proposal requires input from many people.
 While you may opt to have a single writer in an attempt to maintain a consistent narrative voice throughout the proposal, you'll still need to recruit reviewers.
 Additionally, unless the writer is very familiar with the organization's history and the details of the proposed work, other staff members will be needed to contribute background information.
 You'll also need to find someone to develop the proposal's budget.